-- Clubs should ensure participants, coaches and visitors wear face coverings, if indoors, before and after activity or when in non-playing areas of the facility e.g. reception, locker rooms and storage areas.
-This is a mandatory requirement for all indoor sports facilities. - Clubs should produce their own bespoke COVID-19 cleaning procedures document, and this should be referred to at all times.
-A template for this can be found in the SVA 'COVID-19 Resource Library for Clubs'. - Ensure that any person who attends training who is known in the last 14 days to have (or had) symptoms, contact with a known/suspected case, or be at high risk, is refused entry.

-- Anyone who develops symptoms during a club session should follow the 'Reporting Illness' procedures for guidance on how to terminate a session if this happens.
-The 'Reporting Illness' procedures can be found in the SVA 'COVID-19 Resource Library for Clubs'. - For all participants, coaches and visitors aged 12 and over, attending an indoor sports venue, physical distancing must be maintained at all times before during and after play. - Hand sanitiser should be provided by the club for use at entry/exit points and at each court for regular use by all.
+- Clubs should ensure the space is well ventilated, opening windows and doors where possible. - Clubs should produce their own bespoke COVID-19 cleaning procedures document, and this should be referred to at all times.
+A template for this can be found in the SVA 'COVID-19 Resource Library for Clubs'. - Ensure that any person who attends training who is known in the last 14 days to have (or had) symptoms, contact with a known/suspected case, or be at high risk, is refused entry. - Anyone who develops symptoms during a club session should follow the 'Reporting Illness' procedures for guidance on how to terminate a session if this happens.
+The 'Reporting Illness' procedures can be found in the SVA 'COVID-19 Resource Library for Clubs'. - Hand sanitiser should be provided by the club for use at entry/exit points and at each court for regular use by all.
 Hand sanitiser should be at least 60% alcohol based and detergent wipes are appropriate for the surface they are being used on. - Cleaning products should conform to EN14476 standard. - We discourage use of wipes where possible for environmental reasons, but where necessary for wipes to be used, please ensure correct disposal of all used materials. - Disposable gloves should be provided on site for use when following COVID-19 Club Cleaning Procedures.
 For information on the safe disposal of gloves and used items such as tissues and wipes, please see the following Scottish Government guidance: Waste Disposal. - All common touch surface points and equipment should be cleaned regularly whilst wearing disposable gloves (as per COVID-19 Club Cleaning procedures). - Ensure usual access to First Aid equipment on site.
 Consider the purchase of additional First Aid Kits for those delivering sessions to avoid using shared equipment where possible. - Please ensure the first aid equipment has been updated appropriately for the COVID pandemic and first aiders have undertaken appropriate additional training.
-In the event of first aid treatment being required it is recognised that a suitably qualified person, coach or supervising adult may require to attend to the injured participant. - First Aid Kits should now contain a face mask/covering in the case that physical distancing has to be breached in order to administer first aid treatment.
-Guidance on delivering first aid during the coronavirus pandemic is available on the St John's Ambulance website
+In the event of first aid treatment being required it is recognised that a suitably qualified person, coach or supervising adult may require to attend to the injured participant.

-- Prominent signage should be displayed around the court encouraging participants and coaches to follow club hygiene protocols.
+- First Aid Kits should now contain a face mask/covering in the case that physical distancing has to be breached in order to administer first aid treatment.
+Guidance on delivering first aid during the coronavirus pandemic is available on the St John's Ambulance website - Prominent signage should be displayed around the court encouraging participants and coaches to follow club hygiene protocols.
 This signage can be found in the SVA 'COVID-19 Resource Library. - Always refer to sportscotland: Getting Your Facilities Fit for Sport guidance to help with any health, safety and hygiene information in relation to indoor sport.